 These beetroot fritters is a delicious, healthy combination of grated veggies, flour, egg and seasonings formed into patties – soft inside and with a golden brown crust.
 Savory kid-friendly vegetable fritters suitable for toddlers, baby led weaning (at 7-9 months) and even the entire family.
-They are great as a snack in the lunchbox or served as part of the main meal or side dish.
+This recipe is a great way to start offering beetroot to your baby/toddler – as a snack in the lunchbox or served as part of the main meal or side dish.

 Kids seem to love finger foods, and this is a great way to get your children to accept new veggies.
 Since beetroot might not be appealing at first, you can start with some sweet potato fritters or maybe some cauliflower nuggets.